-ctions Objective #10 Review Building Code Part 8 (On-site Sewage Systems) details and Quantify the Systems summarize in a pamphlet for public consumption. on Otter Lake and Perform a field survey of lake residents, and/or obtain information from Determine the township, to determine type, age and numbers of systems and distribute Various the pamphlet.
-Classifications Summarize data arising from the 2015 Shoreline Assessment with respect to existing system set-backs, the extent of vegetative buffer strips, and any sewage systems within the 1:100 year flood plain.
-Summarize data and report.
+Ac Actions Objective #10 1.
+Review Building Code Part 8 (On-site Sewage Systems) details and summarize in Quantify the Systems a pamphlet for public consumption. on Otter Lake and Determine the Various Classifications 2.
+Perform a field survey of lake residents, and/or obtain information from township, to determine type, age and numbers of systems and distribute the pamphlet.
+3. Summarize data arising from the 2015 Shoreline Assessment with respect to existing system set-backs, the extent of vegetative buffer strips, and any sewage systems within the 1:100 year flood plain.
+4. Summarize data and report.